osisoft/AVEVA-Adapter/shared-content/configuration/client-failover.md

 | **Primary** | When the adapter is in the `Primary` role, configured components start, collect, and egress data from the data source to the data endpoint(s). <br><br>**Note:** While the adapter is in the `Primary` role, a change in `Mode` in the client failover configuration does not affect adapter behavior and data will continue to be egressed. |
 | **Secondary** | When the adapter is in the `Secondary` role, adapter behavior varies based on the failover mode.
 For more information, see [Failover Modes](#failover-modes). |

-When an adapter client failover configuration registers with an endpoint and it is the only adapter registered in the group, it becomes the `Primary` adapter instance.
+When an adapter with a valid client failover configuration registers with an endpoint and it is the only adapter registered in the group, it becomes the `Primary` adapter instance.
 If the adapter is not the only adapter registered in the client failover group, the `Primary` adapter instance is that with the highest `FailoverStatus` value.
 For more information on `FailoverStatus`, see [Failover Status](xref:FailoverStatus).

 ## Health